 In Q4, most of us are busy working the next year’s budget, revenue targets, and 3-year or 5-year goal setting.
 This is an essential business process.
 When companies can articulate the vision, people can create the systems needed to get there.
 Signature Leaders goes through this process as well.
 Our mission is what drives us.
 The more female leaders we can help accelerate to reach their potential, the greater the reward is for our team and our company.
 I believe that focusing on the vision allows our team to work through the challenges and pivots required in today’s environment.
 This has been the success of Signature Leaders growth.

 With that growth comes increased demand on our people and the systems that have helped us to be successful so far.
 At the start of each year, our goals, and the changes needed to meet them, feel like a huge stretch.
 One thing I like to remember and remind us of, is people tend to overestimate what they can achieve in a day and underestimate what they can achieve in a year.

 As you move into and through 2022, determine your “to be” vision.
 By putting faith in the long game, you’ll know the journey will have its wins, mistakes, and course corrections.
 It will not be linear advancement.
-Even if it doesn’t feel like you are making enough progress today, remember that 1% improvements throughout the year will create significant positive change.
+Even if it doesn’t feel like you are making enough progress today, remember to prioritize progress over perfection.
+Consistent 1% improvements throughout the year will create significant positive change.
 There will be many gains and “feel-good moments”.
 If you can start with a clear “to be” vision, then choosing to stretch yourself and achieve your potential is a wonderful journey to be on.